-Hate it or love it, but Fairy Tail is popular for a good reason.
+Hate it or love it, Fairy Tail is popular for a good reason.

-It’s an anime series that’s able to grab your emotions and squeeze it out in a way few anime are able.
+It’s an anime series that’s able to grab your emotions and squeeze them out in a way few anime are able.

-And this is in spite of the silly, “filler” episodes that are full of fan-service.
+And this is despite the silly, “filler” episodes full of fan service.